sanskrit/raw_etexts_english/blogs/manasataramgini/2003-03-02_the-invasion-of-india.md

 +++
-title = "The Invasion ofxa0India"
+title = "The Invasion of India"

 +++
 In 1397 Timur-i-lang obtained the intelligence that the Tughlaq